Skip to content

 15. The 80/20 Rule for Diagrams

-Spend 80% of diagram time on the first 3 diagrams (your “Big 3”) and 20% on any additional diagrams.
+Put 80% of diagram time into the first 3 diagrams (the “Big 3”) and 20% into everything else.
 A polished Big 3 scores higher than 6 rough diagrams.

 16. Prep Your Q&A Notes

-Reserve 5-10 minutes of your prep time to jot down anticipated questions and short-form answers.
-Topics judges commonly probe: error handling, data migration approach, security model justification, governor limits awareness.
+Set aside 5-10 minutes of prep time to jot down anticipated questions with short-form answers.
+Judges commonly probe error handling, data migration approach, security model justification, and governor limits awareness.

 Body Language and Presence